bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product identifiers

-You can query basic info for products.
-The following query retrieves product identifiers and other basic info for the specified product:
+Query basic info for products.
+The following query retrieves both product identifiers and basic information for the specified product:

 <!--
 type: tab